 B. Free expression of ideas is central to the academic process.
-The University acknowledges the importance of cherishes the diversity of values and perspectives prevalent in an academic institution, and is respectful of freedom of expression of ideas.
+The University acknowledges the importance of the diversity of values and perspectives prevalent in an academic institution, and is respectful of freedom of expression of ideas.
 The University does not condone censorship nor does it endorse the inspection of electronic files or monitoring of network activities related to individual activities.

-C. However, legitimate reasons for persons other than the account holder to access computer files, -or-computers, or network traffic, or to disclose data to third parties, -are: may become necessary:
+C. However, legitimate reasons for persons other than the account holder to access computer files, computers, or network traffic, or to disclose data to third parties, are: